alex-miller-0/ethereum-march-madness/README.md

 If you run into problems, make sure you have [python installed](http://docs.python-guide.org/en/latest/starting/installation/) along with the following packages: `pysha3, glob, pickle` (the latter 2 should come with your python installation).
 To install a python package, make sure you have [pip](https://pip.pypa.io/en/stable/installing/) installed and run `pip install <packagename>` (you may need to include `sudo` at the front if that doesn't work).

 Once the program in running, it will ask you for your picks for all 59 games.
+If at any time you want to reset your bracket, close out of the program (control+C) and restart.
+If it asks you to use an old bracket, say no.

-After you're done with that, you will see something like the following:
+After you're done with your bracket, you will see something like the following:

 ```
 Cool.
 You've made your picks.
 Now we need to put it on the blockchain.